facelessuser/sublime-markdown-popups/docs/settings.md

 }
 ```

-For a list of all currently supported syntax mappings, see the official [mapping file](https://github.com/facelessuser/sublime-markdown-popups/blob/master/st3/mdpopups/st_mapping.py).
+For a list of all currently supported syntax mappings, see the official [mapping file][language-map].

 !!! tip "Tip"
-    When submitting new languages to the mapping table, it is encouraged to pick keynames that correspond to what is used in Pygments so a User can switch between Pygments' and Sublime's syntax highlighter and still get highlighting.
+    When submitting new languages to the mapping table, it is encouraged to pick key names that correspond to what is used in Pygments so a User can switch between Pygments' and Sublime's syntax highlighter and still get highlighting.

 --8<-- "refs.md"